-The Hunziker request centers upon allowing for apartment dwellings within the HOC zoning district.
+The Hunziker request centers upon allowing for multifamily residential dwellings within the HOC zoning district.
 HOC is an exclusive commercial district that currently does not allow for residential uses.
 Within the current HOC zone, permitted uses are focused on auto oriented office or retail trade uses, including restaurant, recreation, and entertainment.
 HOC zoning is the most common commercial zone in the City.
 With this wide diversity of allowed uses and locations in the City, HOC has a larger range of interactions with residential and commercial uses than other zoning types in the City.
 In general, a broad allowance for housing would not further the City's general interests in commercial land use and developing residential neighborhoods because of this diversity.
 However, HOC zoning along Lincoln Way is a different context than many other areas because it is already an important part of areas with residential uses and has excellent transit access.
 Adding mixed use could be complementary to its surroundings and provide for strategic infill as supported by the LUPP.
-The proposed overlay would add a dimension of use for household living in HOC exclusively along the central areas of the Lincoln Way Corridor, defined as from South Dakota Avenue to Duff Avenue.
+The proposed overlay would add a dimension of use for household living in HOC exclusively along the central areas of the Lincoln Way Corridor.
 It would not allow for mixed use in other HOC zoned areas of the City.

+The City's LUPP supports commercial uses with complementary uses to increase economic activity in focused areas.
 The purpose of the Mixed Use Overlay should be to create a balance between permitted commercial uses of the HOC base zone and the inclusion of a well designed multi-family residential development.
 Staff believes continuing to emphasize commercial use as a priority in the overlay is important along Lincoln Way.
 Commercial uses must be designed appropriately for it to be successful in a mixed use project.
 For example, the West Towne mixed use apartments along Mortenson are mixed use but the commercial uses are not as successful as hoped due in part to their design and orientation.
-Poor design and orientation along Lincoln Way would be detrimental to the Lincoln Way Corridor.
+Poor design and orientation along Lincoln Way would be detrimental to the corridor.

-The Overlay is intended to supplement the base zone regulations of the HOC in order to preserve the existing commercial use pattern established within the corridor.
+The overlay district is intended to supplement the base zone regulations of the HOC in order to preserve the existing commercial use pattern established within the corridor.
 Typically, the commercial uses within HOC are compatible with mixed use.
 Some concerns about the mixed use living environment are the types of commercial activities on the site and the hours or operations, noise, and odors.
 This would not appeal to everyone, but some people seek out the variety of activities and potential interactions with people in this environment.
 Concerns about the arrangement of uses can be considered during a major site plan review.
-Staff has proposed within the ordinance to limit the range of HOC uses that are more likely compatible with residential uses.
-Staff also believes this type of housing and living environment is marketable to not only students, but also to a more diverse young workforce and small households without children.

-Proposed Text Amendments:
+Proposed Text Amendment: